Ancient Egyptian conception of the soul

-The ancient Egyptians believed that a soul (kꜣ and bꜣ; Egypt. pron. ka/ba) was made up of many parts.
+The ancient Egyptians believed that a soul (kꜣ and bꜣ; /egy/ and /egy/) was made up of many parts.
 In addition to these components of the soul, there was the human body (called the ḥꜥ, occasionally a plural ḥꜥw, meaning approximately "sum of bodily parts").

 According to ancient Egyptian creation myths, the god Atum created the world out of chaos, utilizing his own magic (ḥkꜣ).
 Because the earth was created with magic, Egyptians believed that the world was imbued with magic and so was every living thing upon it.
 When humans were created, that magic took the form of the soul, an eternal force which resided in and with every human.
 The concept of the soul and the parts which encompass it has varied from the Old Kingdom to the New Kingdom, at times changing from one dynasty to another, from five parts to more.
 Most ancient Egyptian funerary texts reference numerous parts of the soul:

 Collectively, these spirits of a dead person were called the Akh after that person had successfully completed its transition to the afterlife.
 (Note: The Ancient Egyptian terms used are as follows: